TanhTran/getting-and-cleaning-data/README.md

 5. Name the activities in the data set:

-5.1.figure out which part of the "measurements" variable need to be named:
+figure out which part of the "measurements" variable need to be named:

 	1. features[measurements,1]
 	2. features[measurements,2]

-5.2.based on the results of the above, "features[measurements,2]" will be named as "labelMeasurements":
+based on the results of the above, "features[measurements,2]" will be named as "labelMeasurements":

 	3. labelMeasurements<- features[measurements,2]

-5.3.Using "gsub" command to replace any uneccesary characters to make it easy to read:
+Using "gsub" command to replace any uneccesary characters to make it easy to read:

 	4. gsub("\\-|\\(\\)","",labelMeasurements)